 30 MINUTES BEFORE DINNER

 - Let the turkey sit for 20-25 minutes before carving.

-- Remove stuffing from bird; transfer to an oven-proof dish & cover with foil.
+- Remove stuffing from the bird; transfer to an oven-proof dish & cover with foil.

 - Place several pats of butter on mashed potatoes and cover with lid or foil.

-- Place stuffing, sweet potatoes, corn casserole, mashed potatoes and Brussels sprouts into the oven and bake at 350 degrees for 30 minutes (while turkey is setting), so that all food is ready to serve at once.
+- Place stuffing, sweet potatoes, corn casserole, mashed potatoes, and Brussels sprouts into the oven and bake at 350 degrees for 30 minutes (while the turkey is setting), so that all food is ready to serve at once.
 (Make sure everything is covered to keep in moist!).

 - Make the gravy